Ammara-Haroon/Portfolio/README.md

 - Uses BEM as a naming convention
 - Uses SCSS for styling
 - Should be resposive
+- Should have at least a landing page, about page, contact page, projects and skills page.

 # Design of the website